TheBlue-1/custom-scroll-behaviors-js/README.md

   - color change
   - opacity change
 - custom behavior to adjust to your needs
-- automaticly adjust the height of the body (optional)
+- automatically adjust the height of the body (optional)

 ### next version (1.1) will support: